nhirrle/aem-axx/README.md

 ## How to install

-Just download the [CRX-Package](bin/aem-axx-pkg-1.1.zip) and install it on your AEM instance.
+Just download the [CRX-Package](/nhirrle/aem-axx/releases/latest/download) and install it on your local AEM instance or embed it when installing it for aem cloud.